gisquick/gisquick-doc/docs/user-interface.rst

    Geolocation in action.

-.. tip:: Zooming and panning is also possible by middle mouse buttom.
+.. tip:: Zooming and panning is also possible by middle mouse button.

 .. _tool-menu: